MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Russia/prepayment-differences-invoices-prepayment-differences.md

 author: DianaMalina

 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.search.keywords:
-ms.date: 10/01/2019
+ms.date: 04/01/2021
 ms.reviewer: edupont
 ms.author: soalex
 ---

 # Prepayment Differences

-When you apply a prepayment to an invoice in a foreign currency, [!INCLUDE[prodshort](../../includes/prodshort.md)] calculates the difference in the amounts based on currency exchange rates between the invoice and the prepayment and create a prepayment difference entry for the invoice.
+When you apply a prepayment to an invoice in a foreign currency, [!INCLUDE[prod_short](../../includes/prod_short.md)] calculates the difference in the amounts based on currency exchange rates between the invoice and the prepayment and create a prepayment difference entry for the invoice.

 ### Setup for Purchases